temporalio/cli/temporalcli/commandsmd/commands.md

       * Each bullet is `* <option-names> (<data-type>) - <short-description>. <extra-attributes>`.
       * `<option-names>` is `` `--<option-name>` `` and can optionally be followed by ``, `-<short-name>` ``.
       * `<data-type>` must be one of `bool`, `duration`, `int`, `string`, `string[]`, `string-enum`, `timestamp`, TODO: more
-      * `<short-description>` can be just about anything so long as it doesn't match trailing attributes.
-Any wrap around to newlines + two-space indention is trimmed to a single space.
+      * `<short-description>` can be just about anything, but note the following:
+        * It must not match trailing attributes.
+        * Any wraparound to newlines + two-space indention is trimmed to a single space.
+        * Using `code spans` will cause Cobra to assume the `code span` is the option's metavariable.
+For example, `ENV` is the metavariable in the following:
+          * `--env (string) - Read additional flags from the \`ENV\` environment.`
+          * In the above, Cobra will print: `--env ENV   Read additional flags from the ENV environment`
       * `<extra-attributes>` can be:
         * `Required.` - Marks the option as required.
         * `Default: <default-value>.` - Sets the default value of the option.
 No default means zero value of the type.